-Being right on the coast, Marblehead is home to many lobsterman which means the town has some of the freshest lobster rolls you can find.
+Being right on the coast, Marblehead is home to many lobstermen which means the town has some of the freshest lobster rolls you can find.
 We recommend enjoying one at either The Barnacle or The Landing, two waterfront dining options in the historic downtown district.
 Another option is grabbing a few to-go from the Muffin Shop (yes you read correctly, the Muffin Shop serves a mean lobster roll) and walking up to crocker park to enjoy your lunch overlooking the harbor from one of the many park benches.

 - Enjoy $1 Oysters and a Marblehead famous cocktail

-Both 5 Corners Kitchen and Turtle Cove Bar & Grille offer $1 Oysters from 5 – 6 PM (bar seating) and its hard to think of something more enjoyable than a chilled glass of white wine and some yummy fresh oysters on a Summer Evening.
+5 Corners Kitchen offers $1 Oysters from 5 – 6 PM (bar seating) and it’s hard to think of something more enjoyable than a chilled glass of white wine and some yummy fresh oysters on a summer evening.
 After you have had your fill of oysters, walk down to State Street and indulge in a beverage at the infamous Maddies Sail Loft.
 But we warn you, their drinks are powerful so try to limit yourself to one, maybe two if you’re feeling adventurous (their signature drink is the “Thunderdome”).
 The Marblehead pour is not to be messed with…

 - Go Paddleboarding or rent a Kayak